Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

                 ]
             },
             {
-                // Returned if another certificate in the server has a creation date
+                // Returned if another certificate or vlob in the server has a timestamp
                 // posterior or equal to our current one.
                 "status": "require_greater_timestamp",
                 "fields": [